-Required attribute Description LocksPathName The path name of the directory to store the NFS lock information for all the shared filesystems.
-This attribute is mandatory when 'NFSLockFailOver = 1'.
-Type and dimension: string-scalar NFSLockFailOver A flag that specifies whether the user wants NFS Locks to be recovered after a failover Type and dimension: boolean-scalar Default: 0 NFSRes Name of the NFS resource.
-Type and dimension: string-scalar
+Required attribute Description LocksPathName The path name of the directory to store the NFSLocks for all the shared filesystems.
+You can use the pathname of one of the shared file systems for this value.
+Type and dimension: string-scalar Example: "/share1x" NFSLockFailover A flag that specifies whether the user wants NFS Locks to be recovered after a failover Type and dimension: boolean-scalar Default: 0